raspberrypilearning/scratch-led-game/en/step_2.md

 --- collapse ---
 ---
-title: I want to know more
+title: I want to know more about GPIO
 ---

-Adding the resistor to your circuit reduces the **electrical current** passing through the circuit; this will protect the LED from burning out.

 GPIO stands for **G**eneral **P**urpose **I**nput/**O**utput.
 GPIO pins allow you to create simple machines by sending a small electrical signal out of a pin, down a wire, through an output or input, and back into a ground pin on the Raspberry Pi to create a circuit.
 The circuits you make can be programmed and controlled by you, through programs written using Scratch!